For the Spanish version, please click here.

-The beautiful Parque del Buen Retiro is Madrid’s equivalent to Central Park, but also refers to the residential neighborhood that borders it to the east.
+The beautiful Parque del Buen Retiro is Madrid’s equivalent to Central Park, but also refers to the residential neighbourhood that borders it to the east.
 Life in this barrio is a bit removed from the comings-and-goings of the center, and so is very traditional and laid-back; it’s an upper-middle-class area with lots of older couples and families with kids, most of whom take advantage of their proximity to the park.
-Inside the park you’ll find fountains, flowers, galleries, a glass palace, a lake where you can rent boats to row, and tons of locals and visitors lounging on the benches and in the grass.
-Many of the neighborhood’s buildings are old palaces and boast elegant architecture, and are surrounded by high-end restaurants and typical Spanish bars and taverns.
+Inside the park you’ll find fountains, flowers, galleries, a glass palace, a lake where you can rent boats to row, and tons of locals and visitors lounging on the benches and on the grass.
+Many of the neighbourhood’s buildings are old palaces and boast elegant architecture, and are surrounded by high-end restaurants and typical Spanish bars and taverns.
 At the intersection of the major Calles Alcala and Goya you’ll find a large and varied shopping district with a little bit of something for everyone.
-This neighborhood, though still considered very central, is also further away from the busy tourism of Sol and so is a great area to explore and even better for living as the Spaniards do.
+This neighbourhood, though still considered very central, is also further away from the busy tourism of Sol and so is a great area to explore and even better for living as the Spaniards do.

 Metros: Retiro, Príncipe de Vergara, Ibiza, Goya, Sáinz de Baranda (Lines 2,4,9)

 Just north of Retiro and east of Chamberí is barrio Salamanca, the most upscale in Madrid.
 You can think of it as the city’s equivalent to the Upper East Side and the two main streets are Serrano and Velázquez.
-Much quieter than the other barrios, you will find mostly posh, high-end stores and gourmet restaurants, as well as Madrid’s prime real estate and some beautiful architecture.
+Much quieter than the other barrios, you will find mostly designer, high-end stores and gourmet restaurants, as well as Madrid’s prime real estate and some beautiful architecture.
 As for nightlife, there are plenty of trendy terrazas and chic lounges, as well as a few expensive, high-end nightclubs.
 Not to be dissuaded, here you can also find the family-owned shops and small Spanish taverns typical of the city and at reasonable prices.
 Most residents are upper-class families and older couples who enjoy strolling the streets in the evenings and having a caña at their local bars.
 You’ll also find a large number of expats who have moved to the city for professional reasons, as it also forms part of the business district.
 The most famous luxury shopping area in the neighborhood is sometimes referred to as the Golden Mile, where you can find everything from Versace to Chanel and is worth exploring even if you’re only window shopping.

 Metros: Príncipe de Vergara, Goya, Serrano, Velázquez, Lista, Núñez de Balboa (Lines 2, 4, 5)